slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 A couple walked by me holding hands like people who still held hands.
 They were deftly upsetting and rearranged my stomach accordingly.

--- DAD TALK --

 Honestly my mother was just there, and I loved her.
 But really, we grew apart just like I grew apart from the rest of my family.
 She was cautious and protective but once I hit a certain age all that stopped.
-Maybe she figured she'd do what she did, so phrases became stuff like, "do your best." and "Have fun." and "Well whatever you do use a condom."
+Maybe she figured I'd do what she did, so phrases became stuff like, "do your best." and "Have fun."
 The first two years away from home I took nothing she said in the past or that present seriously because I hated her for reasons I can't explain.
 And then after that I realized all the lies I made up in my head were just that.
 So I got over them and we talked intermittently when she reminded me to talk.
 Now the thought of her sick, even if it wasn't serious, opened a locked box.
 I wondered how much longer I could stay indifferent.

 On my way back I passed by Jack and Andy's apartment and noticed the light was on.
 A fever of rage suddenly overtook me on my walk back.
 Who was Andrew.
 Such a bastard.
 And suddenly I was in my apartment, sneaking a look at Renee saying Hi, but she didn't look up.
 I poured her latte into a glass and heated it up.
 Only half of it filled up the glass.
 Still she was completely embossed on the bed, engrossed.